kiyoon/version-pioneer/README.md

     - Instead, the `version="0.1.0"` (whatever it is during the build) is written.
 - However, the build hook can still change the metadata version, thus the versionfile / versionscript is still executed.
     - It will be the versionfile that is already resolved, so the version string is consistent.

+## ❓ Why this fork?

+[Versioneer](https://github.com/python-versioneer/python-versioneer) finds the closest git tag like `v1.2.3` and generates a version string like `1.2.3+4.gxxxxxxx.dirty`.

+- `1.2.3` is the closest git tag.
+- `+4` is the number of commits since the tag.
+- `gxxxxxxx` is the git commit hash (without the leading `g`).
+- `.dirty` is appended if the working directory is dirty (i.e. has uncommitted changes).

+[setuptools-scm](https://github.com/pypa/setuptools-scm) is a similar tool, but with some differences:

+- How the version string is rendered: `1.2.3+4.gxxxxxxx.dirty` vs `1.2.4.dev4+gxxxxxxx`
+    - No `.dirty` in setuptools-scm.
+    - Infer the next version number (i.e. 1.2.4 instead of 1.2.3).
+- The `_version.py` file is always a constant in setuptools-scm.
+    - Versioneer can dynamically generate the version string at runtime, so it's always up-to-date.
+Useful for development (pip install -e .).
+    - Setuptools-scm won't ever change the version string after installation.
+You need to reinstall to update the version string.

+I have used versioneer for years, and I like the format and dynamic resolution of versions for development.
+However,

+1. It doesn't support any build backends other than `setuptools` (like `pdm`, `hatchling`, `poetry`, `maturin`, `scikit-build`, etc.)
+2. It doesn't support projects that are not Python (like Rust, Chrome Extension, etc.).

+Every time I had to figure out how to integrate a new VCS versioning plugin but they all work differently and produce different version strings.
+GitHub Actions and other tools may not work with all different version format.
+Different language usually expects different format, and it's especially hard to make it compatible for mixed language projects.

+The original versioneer is 99% boilerplate code to make it work with all legacy setuptools configurations, trying to "generate" code depending on the configuration, etc..
+But the core functionality is simple: just get version from git tag and format it.
+I had to leverage this logic to integrate Versioneer in every project I had.

 ## 🚧 Development